richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

 * For more about code vs templates see :doc:`../2_document/12_document_code_vs_xml`
 * All the available components see :doc:`../3_components/1_component_reference`
 * All the available styles see :doc:`../4_styles/1_document_styles`
+* Split your files?
+See :doc:`2_document/14_document_references` for more on stylesheet links and embedding content.